 We recommend using Deep Pour Water.
 Deep Pour Water can be poured up to ½ in (12.7 mm) deep in a single pour.
-If you want more depth, Deep Pour Water can also be layered without leaving transition lines after the previous pour has set up for 4 hours or after it has cured.
+If you want more depth, Deep Pour Water can also be layered without leaving transition lines after the previous pour has set up for 4 hours.
 You can also pour Realistic Water in layers in increments of 1/8 in (3.17 mm) after the previous layer is fully cured.
 E-Z Water™ is also good for deeper water areas.
-We recommend it for smaller areas, since it should be applied in one pour to avoid transition lines.
+We recommend E-Z Water for small but deep areas, since it should be applied in one pour to avoid transition lines.

 None of our water products are suitable for outdoor use.